firewalld/firewalld.github.io/index.md

  * Simple service, port, protocol, source port, masquerading, port forwarding, icmp filter, rich rule, interface and source address handlig in zones
  * Simple service definition with ports, protocols, source ports, modules (netfilter helpers) and destination address handling
  * Rich Language for more flexible and complex rules in zones
- * Times firewall rules in zones
+ * Timed firewall rules in zones
  * Simple log of denied packets
  * Direct interface
  * Lockdown: Whitelisting of applications that may modify the firewall